davegallant/coding_challenges/README.md

 # coding_challenges

-A set of coding challenge solutions.
+A set of coding challenges with solutions.

 A brief description of the challenge, with examples, is at the top of each file.